Donald Duck in comics: Paperinik (Superduck / Duck Avenger)

-Other media

-In 2002, a video game loosely inspired by PKNA was released for PlayStation 2 and Nintendo GameCube, entitled PK: Out of the Shadows (sometimes called Donald Duck PK, or just PK).
-In the game, Donald Duck, guardian of the Ducklair Tower, is transported into the artificial intelligence secret area and tasked with saving the world from the Evronians.
-He is given special powers, and told that he has become a "platyrhynchos kineticus", an energized duck, or PK for short, stepping around his Paperinik roots.
-The game received mixed reviews and once represented the only English language use of the name PK.
-Before the game and after it until 2016 when IDW Publishing did official English translations for the comics, "Duck Avenger" has remained standard in American comic books.

-In 2008, a mobile Java game known as PK: Phantom Duck was released; with the help of Gyro, Paperinik has to fight against the plans of the Beagle Boys there.

-Paperinik was an unlockable character in a video game The Duckforce Rises in 2015.

 Donald's character history

 According to Don Rosa, Donald was born in 1920, however, this is not an official year of birth.
 According to Carl Barks, Donald's parents are Hortense McDuck and Quackmore Duck.
 Donald’s sister is named Della Duck, but neither she nor Donald's parents appear in the cartoons or comics except for special cases, like The Life and Times of Scrooge McDuck.
 According to Rosa, Donald and Della are twins.